godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ***Exploration Activities***
 ###### Declare Marching Order
 *Exploration*
 When traveling long distances, leaders can call for marches.
-When a leader Declares a Marching Order, up to 20 people (not including the leader) travel at thrice their normal rate.
+When a leader Declares a Marching Order, up to 20 people (not including the leader) gain the benefit of the Hustle exploration activity.
 ###### Form a Plan
 *Exploration, Plan*
 While exploring, you encourage others to perform various components of a larger plan.
 Your hunting party gains a +2 circumstance bonus to any test they make as part of a *Plan* action.